jeremiahrappley/csv-to-kml/README.md

 - `arrivalDate`
 - `departureDate`

+If you're starting from a JSON file, you can first convert it to CSV using an online tool such as [JSON to CSV Converter](https://konklone.io/json/).

 ## How to use

 1. Place the `input.csv` file in the same directory as the script